midoBB/Readeck/README.md

 ### First time launch

-The first time you launch Readeck, you'll have to create a user (you!) and... that's it!

-At the end of this short process, Readeck start and is accessible on:
+Once Readeck has started, it is accessible on: \
 **[http://localhost:8000/](http://localhost:8000/)**

 ### Installation for production